Below is a list of my current and former PhD students along with links to their publications.

 - ‘Houses Built on Copper: The Environmental Impact of Current Mining Activities on ‘Old’ and ‘New’ Zambian Copperbelt Communities‘, in Miles Larmer et al. (eds.)
 Across the Copperbelt: Urban & Social Change in Central Africa’s Borderland Communities (James Currey: Woodbridge, 2021), 233-263.

 Hyden Munene: ‘A History of Rhokana Corporation and its Nkana Mine Division, 1928-1991’.
 Dr Munene was awarded his PhD in June 2018.
 (Second supervisor)

 Mbozi Santebe: ‘A History of the Central Statistical Office of Zambia and its Role in the Production of Statistics’.
+Dr Santebe was awarded his PhD in April 2022.
 (Primary supervisor)

 Liège University/Leiden University

 Francesca Pugliese: ‘Workplace regime and the transformation of subjectivity.
 An ethnographic approach among miners in the Copperbelt Region’.
 (Second supervisor)

 - ‘Mining companies and gender(ed) policies: The women of the Congolese Copperbelt, past and present‘, The Extractive Industries and Society 8, 3 (2021): 100795.